Downloads

 Web – The core of the drill that is left from the fluting operation.
 A thicker web means added rigidity, while a smaller web means more chip evacuation.
 On two flute drills, typically varies from 16% – 30% of the tool diameter.

 Helix Angle – Varies from 0° to 35° helix on standard tools.
-Lower helix angle means more rigidity and strength and a higher helix angle means more aggressive drilling and better chip evacuation.
+A lower helix angle means more rigidity and strength and a higher helix angle means more aggressive drilling and better chip evacuation.

 Land Width – The amount of material left on the drill per side, from the fluting operation.
 Larger land widths mean more rigidity, while smaller land widths allow for better chip evacuation.